tianfb88/tianfb88/README.md

 - 👋 Hi, I’m Phebe Tianfei Bi (@tianfb88)
-- 👀 I’m interested in Information Architecture and Cybersecurity
+- 👀 I’m interested in Information Assurance and Cybersecurity
 - 🌱 I’m a junior student at the University of Washingoton and currently learning client side development
 - 💞️ Reach out to me at tianfb@uw.edu